holdermatthew5/06lab-301/README.md

 10-20-2020 9:30pm - Feature #5 replaces a location.json file with a legitimate API request.
 10-20-2020 10:30pm - Feature #6 replaces a weather.json file with a legitimate API request.
 10-21-2020 10:55pm - Feature #7 allows a user to view local hiking spots and their ratings based on their searched location.
+10-22-2020 10:00pm - Feature #8 uses a database to store data from the previous call and overwrites old data after each query.
+10-23-2020 6:20pm - Feature #9 sends data from the previous query if it exists in the database.
+If the necessary data does not exist in the database the server will make a new API call to collect data to send to front-end and save to database.

 ## Credits and Collaborations